 Buy Gold with Bitcoin

-As one of the most trusted providers of precious metal in the UK, Sharps Pixley now accept Bitcoin to provide greater choice to customers, both when making a purchase online or voice broking for larger transactions.
+As one of the most trusted providers of precious metal in the UK, Sharps Pixley now accept Bitcoin and Bitcoin Cash to provide greater choice to customers, both when making a purchase online or voice broking for larger transactions.
 Sharps Pixley’s online webshop integration allows customers to pay using any Bitcoin wallet and complete their order in seconds, without leaving the site.